5 Things to Consider Before Hiring a Divorce Attorney

 2. How long have they been practicing family law?

-If they are a new attorney and not directly under the tutelage of an experienced lawyer they will not know how to navigate a courtroom.
+If they are a new attorney and not directly under the tutelage of an experienced lawyer they will not know how to navigate a courtroom, divorce appeals, alimony, child custody, tax laws, and child support.
 Also, they may be bullied by more experienced attorneys and fail to get the information submitted into Court you need simply by not knowing how to submit the applicable evidence.

 3. Do they practice law in the jurisdiction where the case is filed?